What Is Predictive Analytics: Definition and More. | Updated 2025

 What is Predictive Analytics?

-Predictive Analytics refers to the branch of advanced analytics that uses historical data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes.
+What is Predictive analytics refers to the branch of advanced analytics that uses historical data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes.
 Unlike traditional analytics that often focus on what has happened, predictive analytics aims to forecast what is likely to happen next, helping organizations anticipate trends and make informed decisions.
+To build the skills needed for this forward-looking approach, explore Data Science Training a comprehensive program that covers predictive modeling, machine learning, and statistical techniques to turn raw data into actionable foresight.
 At its core, predictive analytics combines data mining, statistics, modeling, and machine learning to analyze current and historical facts, thus enabling businesses to gain foresight into customer behavior, market trends, risk assessment, and other critical business factors.

 Importance in Business Decision Making